shader-slang/shader-slang.github.io/docs/reflection-api.md

 | myBool | 52 | 48 | 52 | 52 | 52 | 52 |
 | myMatrix | 64 | 64 | 64 | 64 | 64 | 64 |

+As you can see, the offset calculation differs based on which graphics API is used.
+And the applicatoin will need to handle them properly when supporting multiple graphics APIS.
+Manually calculating the offset or hard-coding the offset values may lead to a high cost of the maintainance over the lifespan of the application.

+Slang provides a consistent way to get the offset values for any given graphics API and it allows the application to avoid manual offset calculations for any graphics APIs it may support.

 ## How Slang binds the resources